Messages (Apple): iOS and iPadOS versions

 In iOS 7.1, the logo was slightly modified.

 In iOS 8, users can send audio and video messages by holding down a new recording icon.
 In group conversations, users can remove/add someone to a thread, name a thread, share their location in a thread, view all attachments, and turn on Do Not Disturb to not receive notifications from a specific thread.
 As a part of the new continuity feature, users can now use their iPhones as a relay to send and receive SMS and MMS messages on Macs and iPads.

 In iOS 9, the app received a redesigned overlay when sending an audio clip, as well as seeing contact photos in list view on iPhone 6 or later, the user can also search for text and have that text be highlighted (and scrolled).

 In iOS 10, the app gained its own App Store allowing the user to download third-party apps that allow users to send stickers and play games within the app.
 It also received new visual effects, for example, chat bubbles with a "loud" or "gentle" effect.

 In iOS 11, the app on the iPhone X introduced face-tracking emoji called "Animoji" (animated emoji), using Face ID.
 A new app drawer for iMessage was also added, and aims to simplify the experience of using apps and stickers, and an optimized storage system reduces the backup size of messages.
 The logo was also updated.

 By the time of the iOS 11 release in September 2017, the feature was not present, having been removed in an earlier beta version, with Apple announcing the feature as "coming this fall with an update to iOS 11".
 It was launched a few days after the iOS 11.2 update went live, although initially only available in the United States.

-The Messages app incorporates a "Business Chat" feature for businesses to communicate directly with customers through the app.
-This can be accessed through a message icon next to search results of businesses.
+The Messages app added a "Business Chat" feature for users to communicate directly with businesses through the app.
+It was later renamed "Apple Messages for Business."
+This can be accessed through various "entry points," including message buttons on a business's web site, tapping on phone numbers of a registered businesses, scanning QR codes, tapping on message buttons in a business's iOS app, and others.
 However, this feature was not included with the initial release of iOS 11 (instead launching with iOS 11.3).

 The application gained the ability to synchronize messages across iOS and macOS through iCloud, reflecting message deletion across devices.
 This feature was temporarily removed in the fifth beta release and returned on May 29, 2018, when iOS 11.4 was released.
 At the time of the iOS 11 announcement in June 2017, Apple presented functionality letting users send person-to-person payments with Apple Pay through Messages.